DorTeri/building-management/README.md

 ## Caching

-The application uses Redis for caching with custom interceptors:
+The application uses Redis for caching with a comprehensive caching strategy:

+- **CacheService**: Centralized cache management service that handles cache invalidation
-- **PublisherCacheInterceptor**: Caches publisher-related queries
+  - `clearPublisherCache()`: Clears publisher-related cache entries
-- **WebsiteCacheInterceptor**: Caches website-related queries
+  - `clearWebsiteCache()`: Clears website-related cache entries
+- **PublisherCacheInterceptor**: Automatically caches GET requests for publisher endpoints
+- **WebsiteCacheInterceptor**: Automatically caches GET requests for website endpoints

 Cache TTL is set to 30 seconds (30,000ms) by default.
+The cache is automatically invalidated when data is created, updated, or deleted through the respective services.

 ## Code Quality